ethauvin/HttpStatus/README.md

 ## hs:message

-The `<hs:message/>` tag displays the cause of current error message, if any.
+The `<hs:message/>` tag displays the current error message, if any.
 A shorthand for:

 ```jsp
 <%= request.getAttribute("javax.servlet.error.message") %>